superlucky84/state-ref/packages/state-ref/README.md

 It combines proxies and the functional programming lens pattern to efficiently and safely access and modify deeply structured data.

 It is also designed for easy integration with other UI libraries.
-We provide code snippets for connecting with React, Preact, Vue, Svelte, and Solid, and users can also create their own connection snippets.
+We provide code snippets for connecting with React, Preact, Vue, Svelte, Solid, and Lithent , and users can also create their own connection snippets.

 * Table of Contents